 Even though the visa requirements are accurate, I still recommend cross-checking with official government sources to confirm.

-How to check visa requirements of a country
+How to check the visa requirements of a country?

-To check the visa requirements for a specific country, follow the below steps.
+To check the visa requirements for a specific country, follow the steps below.

 —

-Enter the following in the “Travel Information” tab.
+Enter the following in the “Your journey” section.

-- Departure country/territory [Instruction: Select the country where you will start your trip from]
+- From [Instruction: Enter the city or airport where you will start your trip from]

-- Arrival date [Instruction: Select the date on which you will arrive at the destination country]
+- To [Instruction: Enter the city or airport where you will arrive in your destination country]

 —

-Enter the following in the “Personal Information” tab.
+Enter the following in the “About you” section.

-- Nationality [Instruction: Select your country of passport]
+- Country/Territory of nationality [Instruction: Select your country of passport]

-- Residence country/territory [Instruction: This will also auto-populate from Nationality, but you can change it if you reside somewhere else]
+- Country/Territory of residence [Instruction: This will auto-populate from “nationality”, but you can change it if you reside somewhere else]

 —

-On the “Results” tab, you will see the passport, visa and health requirements for the destination country.
+Within the “Entry Requirements” section, you will see the visa and passport requirements for the destination country.

-If there is a RED CROSS, it means a visa is REQUIRED.
-If there are any exceptions, they will be listed below.
+If there is a RED WARNING, it means a visa is REQUIRED.
+If there are any exceptions, they will also be listed there.

 If there is a GREEN CHECK, it means a visa is NOT required.
 You are VISA-FREE or Visa Exempted.

-In the above screenshot, the destination is Japan and the passport is India.
-There is a RED CROSS for the visa and it says “Visa required”.
+In the above screenshot, the destination is Japan and the passport is Indian.
+There is a RED WARNING for the visa.
 This means, “Indian passport holders REQUIRE a visa to travel to Japan”.

 If you have a stopover or transit in a country, you can use the IATA Travel Centre to check transit visa requirements as well.

-You will enter all information as you would to check visa requirements for a destination country.
-In the “Travel Information” tab, for “Transit – Country/Territory”, you will enter the following information.
+You will enter all information as you would to check visa requirements for a destination country, but here you will also add your transit information.

 Example

-You hold an Indian passport, traveling to Japan with a 4-hour transit in Singapore.
+Say, you hold an Indian passport, traveling to Japan with a 4-hour airside transit in Singapore.
 You want to know whether you would need a visa to transit in Singapore.

-Select Singapore as your transit and enter the date and time of your transit as shown in the above screenshot.
+Select Singapore Changi Airport (SIN) as your transit and select Tokyo Narita Airport (NRT) as your final destination, as shown in the above screenshot.
 Continue with the rest of the steps.

-In the results tab, along with visa requirements for Japan, you will also see the transit visa requirement for Singapore as shown in the below screenshot.
+In the “Entry Requirements”, along with visa requirements for Japan, you will also see the transit visa requirement for Singapore as shown in the screenshot below.

-In the above screenshot, notice the GREEN CHECK.
-It also says that Indians do not need a transit visa for Singapore if they remain in the international transit area.
+In the above screenshot, it says that Indians do not need a transit visa for Singapore.
 And this does not apply to budget airlines such as AirAsia.
 In that case, you would need a transit visa.

 Mexico: 180-day VISA-FREE entry for certain visa holders

 This one is straightforward.
-You will simply query IATA Travel Centre with Mexico as your destination.
+You will simply query the IATA Travel Centre with an airport in Mexico as your destination.

 If you require a visa for Mexico, the result will say so.
-But below that you will see an exception that you are visa-exempt with if you hold a substitute visa such as the US, UK, Canada, Schengen and Japan.
+But right there, you will see an exception that you are visa-exempt with if you hold a substitute visa such as the US, UK, Canada, Schengen and Japan.

 —